andr3w6826/power-outage-analysis/README.md

 ### Model Algorithm and Hyperparameters

 For my final model, I continued using the Random Forest Classifier, as it effectively handles both numerical and categorical data, is robust to outliers, and provides feature importance insights.
 Additionally, Random Forest naturally handles class imbalance through its ability to adjust class weights, making it a strong choice for this prediction task.
+My model incorporated these features

+- `YEAR` (Quantitative): Captures long-term trends in outage severity due to infrastructure changes and climate patterns.
+- `MONTH` (Ordinal): Accounts for seasonal weather variations (e.g., hurricanes in summer, snowstorms in winter).
+- `U.S._STATE` (Nominal): Reflects state-level differences in infrastructure, regulations, and response times.
+- `NERC.REGION` (Nominal): Represents regional grid reliability and preparedness variations.
+- `CLIMATE.REGION` (Nominal): Identifies areas more prone to extreme weather events that affect outage severity.
+- `CLIMATE.CATEGORY` (Nominal): Categorizes climate conditions (Warm, Cold, Normal) to assess grid performance impacts.
+- `CAUSE.CATEGORY` (Nominal): Helps differentiate outages by cause (weather, equipment failure, or attacks).
+- `CUSTOMERS.AFFECTED` (Quantitative): Measures outage scale, influencing severity and emergency response needs.
+- `START_HOUR` (Quantitative): Captures time-of-day effects on response times (e.g., night outages may take longer to restore).
+- `SEASON` (Nominal): Groups months into Winter, Spring, Summer, or Fall for broader seasonal trends.
+- `ANOMALY.LEVEL` (Quantitative): Detects unusual weather deviations that may contribute to prolonged outages.

 To further improve model performance, I conducted hyperparameter tuning using GridSearchCV with 5-fold cross-validation, optimizing for F1-score to ensure a balance between precision and recall.
 The best hyperparameters found were: